srkunze/fork/README.rst

 FORK_
 =====

-Convert a classic sequential program into parallel one.
+Convert a classic sequential program into a parallel one.

 Why?